adeira/universe/src/monorepo-shipit/README.md

 # Main differences from facebook/fbshipit

-- our version is tailored for Kiwi.com needs and infra, not Facebook ones
+- our version is tailored for our needs and infra, not Facebook ones
 - our version doesn't support [Mercurial](https://www.mercurial-scm.org/) and it's written in JS (not in Hack)
 - our version doesn't support [Git Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules)
 - we _do not_ sync internal LFS storage with GitHub LFS (currently unused)